-Militants attacked settlements in 2 Syrian provinces in past 24 Hours
+Militants attacked settlements in 2 Syrian provinces in past 24 hours

-"Over the past day, terrorists attacked Safsafa, Nahshebba, Bait Smaira, Sandjeka, Qastl al-Bordj, Dahr Abu Assad, Sandran, Mamuhiyah, Djubb al-Mgara in Latakia province, Qalat al-Mudik in Hama province," the centre said.
+"Over the past day, terrorists attacked [settlements]… in the Latakia province and… in the Hama province," the centre said.

-According to the centre, Syrian authorities continue granting Syrians who had evaded military service amnesty, including refugees and former members of illegal armed groups.
+The centre added that it had held two humanitarian actions in Syria over the past 24 hours — in Marrat village of the Deir ez-Zor province and in the Harem camp in Latakia — by handing out 500 food sets to people in each settlement.

+Syria has been in a state of civil war since 2011, with the government forces fighting against numerous opposition groups as well as militant and terrorist organisations.
+Russia and Turkey, along with Iran, are guarantors of the ceasefire in Syria.

 Follow Trend on Telegram.
 Only most interesting and important news